bobbyiliev/101-linux-commands-ebook/ebook/en/content/060-the-paste-command.md

 # The `paste` command

-The `paste` command write lines of two or more files sequentially, separated by TABs to the standard output
+The `paste` command writes lines of two or more files, sequentially and separated by TABs, to the standard output

 ### Syntax: